Introduction to Transformers: an NLP Perspective: The Basic Model

 \subsection{Layer Normalization}

 Layer normalization provides a simple and effective means to make the training of neural networks more stable by standardizing the activations of the hidden layers in a layer-wise manner.
-As introduced in \citet{Ba-etal:2016layer}'s work, given a layer's output $\mathbf{h} \in \mathbb{R}^{d}$, the layer normalization method computes a standardized output $\mathrm{LNorm}(\mathbf{h}) \in \mathbb{R}^{d}$ by
+As introduced by \citet{Ba-etal:2016layer}, given a layer's output $\mathbf{h} \in \mathbb{R}^{d}$, the layer normalization method computes a standardized output $\mathrm{LNorm}(\mathbf{h}) \in \mathbb{R}^{d}$ by